 The perfect loudspeaker doesn’t exist, but nowadays you can get close enough, if its design is observant of the rules of physics-acoustics and if it’s the best compromise between a multitude of technical parameters and sonic priorities.
 A speaker like that won’t be necessarily expensive, because there is no reason and remember that is not the price that guarantees the quality, but the technological skill of the designer.
 The most important thing is to keep things as simple as possible and not to fly in the face of the basic rules of acoustics!
-You would think that in the hi-end speaker market this were the norm, but I assure you that it isn’t.
-To let you get the point with an intuitive example, imagine a market of dream-cars where almost all of them (Ferrari, Porsche and Aston Martin, Bugatti etc.) sport hexagonal wheels!
+You would think that in the hi-end speaker market this is the norm, but I assure you that it isn’t.
+To let you get the point with an intuitive example, imagine a market of dream-cars where almost all of them (Ferrari, Porsche and Aston Martin, Bugatti etc.) sport beautiful hexagonal or octagonal wheels!
 You think that I’m exaggerating, but it’s exactly this way!

 So, generalising and technically speaking, I’m against the big “dinosaur-speakers” (amicably called "dinos" from now on) and I do prefer a pair of top sounding, 2-way bookshelf speakers along with one (or two) serious active subwoofer(s) and I'm going to explain why.